 The services usually provided by the centres include:

 - Monitoring of the population's helath

 - Health counselling, including health education and contraception advice

-- Oral health services
+- Maternity and child health clinic services

-- School and student health care
+- School and student healthcare

-- Mental health services
+- Mental health and substance abuse services

 - Home care services